The Tableless Table

-The draft for the Document Type Definition proposed attributes for direct control of alignment, column widths and text flow which should offer “control over appearance which would be inconvenient to express exclusively via associated style sheets”.
+The draft for the Document Type Definition proposed attributes for direct control of alignment, column widths and text flow, offering “control over appearance which would be inconvenient to express exclusively via associated style sheets”.
 The shortly after published W3C recommendation “Cascading Style Sheets, level 1” stated rather halfhearted that CSS1 “does not offer a layout language” and “does not offer multiple columns with text-flow, overlapping frames etc.”.

 5. HTML 4, CSS2 and the WCAG1

-A few years later, in the advent of the commercially used and fast expanding “Information Superhighway” the main challenge shifted from the representation of technical papers to the presentation of products and companies (web presence).
+A few years later, in the advent of the commercially used and fast expanding “Information Superhighway”, the main challenge shifted from the representation of technical papers to the presentation of products and companies (aka web presence).

 <frame> tag, the

-<table> tag became a common base element for the creation of grid based page layouts filled with images and text.
+<table> tag had become a common base element for the creation of grid based page layouts filled with images and text.

-In their attempts to compose pixel exact templates authors started to use empty table cells filled with invisible images (spacers), which lead to more specific hardware dependencies and problems in terms of accessibility.
-Especially web authoring tools based on the concept of WYSIWYG produced rather obfuscated code featuring huge amounts of nested tables, thus diminishing any chance of converting the textual content into acceptable audio output.
-(Note: Tables aren't inaccessible by screen readers per se.)
+In their attempts to compose pixel perfect templates, authors started to fill empty table cells with invisible images (spacers), which lead to problems in terms of accessibility.
+And web authoring tools based on the concept of WYSIWYG were known to produce high amounts of "nested tables", thereby diminishing any chance of converting the textual content into acceptable audio output.
 The W3C tried to address these trends in the HTML 4.0 Specification: